puupee/puupee-api-go/docs/ExtensionEnumDto.md

 HasLocalizationResource returns a boolean if a field has been set.

-### SetLocalizationResourceNil

-`func (o *ExtensionEnumDto) SetLocalizationResourceNil(b bool)`

- SetLocalizationResourceNil sets the value for LocalizationResource to be an explicit nil

-### UnsetLocalizationResource
-`func (o *ExtensionEnumDto) UnsetLocalizationResource()`

-UnsetLocalizationResource ensures that no value is present for LocalizationResource, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)